-In 2008, the District authorized a new program to provide technical and financial assistance to local units of government for the installation of innovative best management practices to control storm water runoff and improve water quality.
+In 2008, the District authorized a new program to provide technical and financial assistance to local units of government for the installation of innovative best management practices to control stormwater runoff and improve water quality.

-Twenty-eight projects have been approved under this program, with 22 completed.
-This program will be offered to potential sponsors in the future.
+Twenty-eight projects have been approved under this program, with 26 completed.
+In 2012, the Board did not fund this program in 2014 and beyond.